 Any International or domestic airfare & visa fee.

-Such as laundry, telephones calls, hard & soft drinks, meals other than specified, beverages and mineral water etc.
+Such as laundry, telephone calls, hard & soft drinks, meals other than specified, beverages and mineral water, etc.

 Any items not mentioned in the itinerary and inclusions.

 Anything else that is not mentioned in the Price Includes section.

 And if you want a Cultural Tour then have a look at our page Culture Page in India

 Mineral water (1 Lt.) per day per guest